 Should you go for the upgrade?

 If the scenario for you is like this, you are already having the Core i7 9700K and after the release of the Core i7 10700K, if you are thinking about whether to upgrade or not, then you must think of a few factors that might play an important role.

 Firstly the Core i7 10700K comes with better features (increased number of cores, increased clock frequency, increased L3 cache) than that of the Core i7 9700K, but it also comes with higher TDP and to get the best out from the Core i7 10700K, you will need a beefier cooling solution that can tame the beast and also a good power supply.
 You can refer to our topic of Best Coolers for Core i7 10700K for more information about it.

-Further to in order to run the Core i7 10700K, you will need the latest a Z490 motherboard as it comes with Intel’s new LGA 1200 chipset and it will be an additional cost to keep in mind.
-You can check our recommendation for best motherboards for i7 10700K if you want to achieve great results.
+Further to in order to run the Core i7 10700K, you will need one of the latest Z490 or Z590 motherboards as it comes with Intel’s new LGA 1200 chipset and it will be an additional cost to keep in mind.
+You can check our recommendation for the best motherboards for i7 10700K if you want to achieve great results.